ToruNiina/Coffee-mill/README.md

 `./nsplit <filename>.ninfo [-sim N(1 by default)]`

-`outputs <filename>_iunit1_iunit2.ninfo and native_info_simN.inp`

-this inp file contains only native-info-simN block for one by one style.
+this outputs some ninfo files and cafemol input file that contains only native-info-simN block for one-by-one style.

 ###seqextr